 Sew the Dresden Plate Quilt Block

-Arrange 16 Dresden Plate blades into a circle next to your sewing machine, within easy reach.
-Do you like the layout?
+Arrange 16 Dresden Plate blades into a circle next to your sewing machine within easy reach.
 Shuffle the blades around until you're happy with their appearance.

-Make a circle that finishes at 3" square—the inner line of the template.
+Make a circle that finishes at 3-inch square—the inner line of the template.
 That line can be used for a couple of easy applique methods.

 Sew and Turn Applique Method

 Make a template from a file folder or other rigid material of the 3-inch finished size of the circle—the inner line.
 Draw a line around the template onto the wrong side of the fabric.
 Cut the fabric circle, leaving about a 1/4-inch seam allowance beyond the drawn line.